Covered by this topic

 Hide Occupied Stations: Enabled by default (value 1).
 When enabled, all occupied stations, or stations already occupied by patients, will not appear as options for checking in additional patients.
 For example, when a user checks in an individual and specifies the station location of the individual as Exam Room 1, that station will not appear as an option again, until the individual is moved to another station, or checked out.

-On occasion, clients will purchase a practice management (PM) system interface with SYSTEM .
+(Only if purchased) On occasion, clients will purchase a practice management (PM) system interface with Enterprise Health .
 The presence of an interface and its directionality (unidirectional or bidirectional) will determine how checkin workflows are to be performed.
 For instance, the directionality of the interface regulates which system scheduled appointments should be recorded in, as well as how appointments should be updated, when necessary.
 Therefore, it is important to review any system and workflow needs, as well as any interfaces that have been purchased, so that clients do not experience any major gaps or issues in workflows and business needs.